 - Ensure your permalinks contain the titles of their articles.

 - Have an archive page, to ensure that all past articles are reachable (and crawlable) within a link or two of your homepage.

 - I’ve found it advantageous to provide authorship information linked to a Google account.

 There are only two optional features I could think of, and they’re both conveniences for the reader.
-Not everyone will make use of them, and they do incur a design cost on the page, so keep them in your article-footer if you do choose to include them.
+Not everyone will make use of them, and they do incur a design cost on the page, so consider keeping them in your article-footer if you do choose to include them.